(NewsNation) — Former President Donald Trump has maintained steady support ahead of the 2024 election.

 - Wants to adopt merit-based pay for teachers

-- Allow parents to directly elect school principals
+- Advocates for allowing parents to directly elect school principals

-- Push the federal government to give funding preference to states and school districts that abolish teacher tenure
+- Would push the federal government to give funding preference to states and school districts that abolish teacher tenure

 - Said students would receive a “patriotic education” that would “teach students to love their country, not to hate their country like they’re taught right now”

-- Promote “the nuclear family,” including “the roles of mothers and fathers” and the “things that make men and women different and unique”
+- Promotes “the nuclear family,” including “the roles of mothers and fathers” and the “things that make men and women different and unique”

-- Provide federal funding so schools can hire trained gun owners to act as armed guards at schools
+- Would provide federal funding so schools can hire trained gun owners to act as armed guards at schools

-- Cut federal funding to schools teaching what he calls “critical race theory”
+- Vowed to cut federal funding to schools teaching what he calls “critical race theory”

-- Open civil rights investigations into school districts that engage in race-based discrimination
+- Said he would open civil rights investigations into school districts that engage in race-based discrimination

 Child care crisis